2026 Municipal Budget

 • Capital Budget: Funds projects that maintain, upgrade, and replace essential infrastructure in the city, like roads, sidewalks, utilities, recreation facilities, and more.
 The capital budget is through funded through federal and provincial grants, as well as municipal reserves.
 Read the proposed 2026 Capital Budget (External Link).

 • Operating Budget: Covers the City's day-to-day costs, such as employee wages, materials, and other operating expenses.
 It is typically funded through user fees, taxation, and grants.
-Coming soon: 2026 Proposed Operating Budget
+Read the 2026 Proposed Operating Budget (External Link)

 2026 Municipal Budget Deliberation Schedule